leopoldkwok/Front-End-Web-Developer-Nanodegree/FE_Nanodegree_Project_4/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+Part 1 - Optimisations on index.html file:

+1. Added 'async' to all analytics code-blocks since it doesn't affect the page and placed it at the bottom of the body tag in the index.html file.
+2. Minify js file and load at the end of the index.html file will solve js blocking dom and cssom construction problem.
+3. Placed style.css and the google fonts into index.html
+4. Optimize images

+Mobile
+96 / 100

+Desktop
+97 / 100

 ####Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+1. Use 'strict' in every function.
+2. Resized pizzeria.jpg and pizza.png image files.
+3. Change querySelector and querySelectorAll to getElementById and getElementsByClassName, to make it faster.
+4. Create all the variables outside of loops where possible.
+Put "dx" and "newWidth" outside the loop, since pizza size doesn't change.
+5. Place the scrollNumber variable outside the loop to separate the manipulation of the DOM from the methods that query the state.
+6. Use screen height to calculate number of pizzas to display rather than having it hard coded to 200 pizzas

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")